kfoxIsProgrammer/Sysc3110_Risk/README.md

 This is the first iteration of the project.
 The only playable phase is the attack phase.

 Known issues:
 No feedback when entering the wrong commands in the attack phase.
-It simply takes you back to the main command menu
+It simply takes you back to the main command menu.

 Roadmap:
 The next goal will be to a gui aspect to the project.